- Luft v. Zinkhofer (2016)

 - Bisheimer v.
 Bryce (1991)

 Products & Services

 Expert Court Testimony

 Brown Economic has offered economic expert witness testimony on more than 130 occasions to support our calculation of damages reports in civil litigation cases.
-With over 20 years of experience, our success on the witness stand has led our firm to become one of Canada's leading expert economic witness firms dealing with individual economic loss claims.
-We have achieved this success in what is often a highly competitive and adversarial environment.
+With over 30 years of experience, our success on the witness stand has led our firm to become one of Canada's leading expert economic witness firms dealing with individual economic loss claims.

 Ms. Brown's testimony was accepted by Dario, J. in Adams v.
 Canada (Attorney General), 2015 ABQB 527 as the defendent's expert over the plaintiff's expert evidence.
 See Brown's Economic Damages Newsletter, August 2015 edition.